uwejacobs/owm-weather/readme.txt

 = What is the source of the datas? =
 Open Weather Map (https://openwweathermap.com)
 = Where is the global settings page? =
-In WordPress admin, Settings menu, WP OWM Weather.
+In WordPress admin, Settings menu, OWM Weather.
 = Ads? =
 No.
 = Can I import/export weathers? =
 Yes, using the default WordPress importer/exporter tool (free).
-= Can I import/export global WP OWM Weather settings? = Yes, in Settings > WP OWM Weather > Import/Export/Reset tab.
+= Can I import/export global OWM Weather settings? =
+Yes, in Settings > OWM Weather > Import/Export/Reset tab.
-= Is WP OWM Weather compatible to WP Cloudy? = Although many settings look alike, WP OWM Weather uses completely different weather pages and system settings so both can be activate at the same time.
+= Is OWM Weather compatible to WP Cloudy? =
+Although many settings look alike, OWM Weather uses completely different weather pages and system settings so both can be activate at the same time.

 == Screenshots ==
 1. Basic current weather info with alerts